 - All documentation must be submitted with the application to enroll.

-- Diagnosed or reconfirmed within the last 3 years
+- Diagnosed or reconfirmed within the last three years.

 - Information that should be included on the documentation: